 - While waiting for the wontons to cook, grate the carrot.
 Divide the grated carrot evenly into each serving bowl.

 - Separate the cilantro leaves from the stems.
 Discard the stems.
 Roughly chop the cilantro leaves.

 - The wontons are cooked when they float to the top of the water.
 Turn off the heat and transfer them to the chicken broth pot.

-- To serve the wontons, ladle each serving bowl with a few scoops of wontons with broth.
-Sprinkle generous amounts of cilantro, soy sauce, extra sesame oil and chili sauce.
+- To serve the wontons, ladle each bowl with a dozen wontons and serve with the chicken broth.
+Sprinkle generous amounts of cilantro, soy sauce, extra sesame oil, and chili sauce.